 She has produced/filmed/edited content for Vice, AJ+, Divest Invest Protect, Women's Earth and Climate Action Network, Standing Rock Sioux Tribe & Youth Council, Mashpee Wampanoag Tribe, Sacred Pipe, Indigenized Youth, International Indigenous Youth Council, Earth Guardians, Defend the Sacred, indigenized Youth, Unify, Digital Smoke Signals.

-She has a BA in theatre with an emphasis in directing and performance, when in LA she assistant instructs Active Analysis at The Stanislavsky Institute for the 21st Century Actor with Dr. Sharon Carnicke, the associate dean of theatre of USC.
+She has a BA in theatre with an emphasis in directing and performance, when in LA she assistant instructs Active Analysis at The Stanislavsky Institute for the 21st Century Actor with Dr. Sharon Carnicke.
 She coaches actors for on camera work, giving guidance from an editor’s perspective as well as teaching how to develop and produce their own content.

 In her previous life, she produced/developed over 24 test pilot episodes in one month for Lifetime Television's first online platform, FallIntoMe.
 Her short film created for the 48HR FILM FEST, Raze the Dead, a musical period piece, was nominated for 2016's Best of Los Angeles in which she produced, directed, edited and shot.
 She was also the lead singer of The Hungry Kisses at El Cid on Sunset Blvd.